bimmlerd/RatingSync/README.md

 * bintrees

 ### To Do list
-* fix connecting at random ports bug
+* Fix connecting at random ports bug
-* Fix server "already finished updating db" error
-* Fix files contining ".mp3" instead of ending in ".mp3" matching the re bug
+* Fix files contining ".mp3" instead of ending in ".mp3" matching the RE bug
 * Add a timeout to the socket?
 * Figure out the best way for saving ratings in ID3 tags (the POPM frame is kinda complicated) - fake winamp/windows media player/Rhythmbox/...... ratings?
 * Add option to config for that